barseghyanartur/django-fobi/README.rst

 .. note::

     You are recommended to use Postgres or MySQL for testing.
-Tests occasionally fail on SQLite due to very intesive IO and table locking.
+Tests occasionally fail on SQLite due to very intensive IO and SQLite table locking.

 To test with all supported Python/Django versions type: